 If you’re ready to proceed with caution, read on!
 You’ll learn how certain kinds of specialized anonymity services can allow you to access WhatsApp in China.

-How to access WhatsApp in China
+How to use WhatsApp in China with VPN

 - Connect to the VPN.
 Choose a server outside of China and connect.